What's on the Menu

 Bright Ideas

-- Add a fruit or vegetable option to the pasta, pizza, burrito days.
+• Add a fruit or vegetable option to the pasta, pizza, sub and/or burrito days.

-- Offer different options other than what you typically sell throughout the year (e.g., burritos, sushi, pasta) some text
+• Offer different options other than what you typically sell throughout the year (e.g., burritos, sushi, pasta)

-- Put announcements in the school newsletter to keep parents in the loop about potential changes to menus.
+• Put announcements in the school newsletter to keep parents informed about potential changes to menus.